jr-robotics/robo-gym/README.md

 Both self collisions and collisions with the ground are taken into account and punished with a negative reward and termination of the episode.

+### Create your own Environments

+Thanks to the modularity of robo-gym it is fairly simple to create new Environments, a guide on this is provided [here](docs/creating_environments.md)

 ## Examples
 [back to top](#robo-gym)